eclipsesource/tabris-js/doc/custom-widgets-android.md

 }
 ```

-The snippet above shows two important aspects of a `TabrisOperator`: The class _has to have_ a two argument constructor `CalendarOperator(<Activity>, <TabrisContext>)` and the method `getType()` has to return the name of the custom widget as registered on the [JavaScript side](custom-widgets.js).
+The snippet above shows two important aspects of a `TabrisOperator`: The class _has to have_ a two argument constructor `CalendarOperator(<Activity>, <TabrisContext>)` and the method `getType()` has to return the name of the custom widget as registered on the [JavaScript side](custom-widgets.md).

 ## Registering an operator

 To make an operator available to the Tabris.js Android runtime we have to register it.
 The simplest way is to declare our operator in a `meta-data` entry of the `AndroidManifest.xml`.

-Since our custom widget is wrapped in a cordova plugin we can use the plugin's `plugin.xml` file to add a new `meta-data` entry into the `AndroidManifest.xml` via the Cordova [`config-file`](https://cordova.apache.org/docs/en/5.0.0/plugin_ref_spec.md.html) directive.
+Since our custom widget is wrapped in a Cordova plug-in we can use the plug-in's `plugin.xml` file to add a new `meta-data` entry into the `AndroidManifest.xml` via the Cordova [`config-file`](https://cordova.apache.org/docs/en/5.0.0/plugin_ref_spec.md.html) directive.
 The following snippet shows how to declare our operator in the `plugin.xml` so that it is part of the final `AndroidManifest.xml`:

 ```xml
 <plugin xmlns="http://apache.org/cordova/ns/plugins/1.0"